jordicenzano/transport-stream-online-segmenter/README.md

 ```
 You can execute `./transport-stream-segmenter-tcp.js` (without arguments) to get help about accepted parameters

+# Notes
+## Note 1: testing LHLS
+For LHLS you need a webserver that supports chunked transfer for growing files, see: [webserver-chunked-growingfiles](https://github.com/jordicenzano/webserver-chunked-growingfiles)

+## Note 2: Generating a TS file
-Note 1: If you do not have any ts file you can generate one by using `ffmpeg`:
+If you do not have any ts file you can generate one by using `ffmpeg`:
 ```
 ffmpeg -f lavfi -re -i testsrc=duration=10:size=320x200:rate=30 \
 -f lavfi -re -i sine=frequency=1000:duration=10:sample_rate=44100 \